gflo247/trak-yo-dollas/README.md

 **Private, local-first personal finance tracking.**

 Track your spending, net worth, and budgets — without handing your bank login to anyone.
 No Plaid.
 No subscriptions.
 No account required.
-Your data never leaves your browser.
+Your data stays local by default.
+Optional Google sync available.

 🌐 **[trak-yo-dollas.web.app](https://trak-yo-dollas.web.app)**